NicklagenAU/NicklagenAU/README.md

 ## Featured Projects

+### Barbell Club Prototype
+A React + TypeScript prototype for a Barbell Club member/admin system.

+This project was built as an interactive prototype/wireframe for testing user flows, collecting feedback, and demonstrating iterative software design.

 ### Security Requirements Diff Tool
 Python tool that compares security requirement documents and runs analysis workflows based on detected changes.